RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step3.md

 Terraform will process all *.tf* files in the current directory (and possibly files in other directories to which references exist).

-File `variables.tf`{{open}} contains the OCI provider definition and is also - by convention - the place for global variable definitions and constants that can be used throughout the other *.tf files*.
-The values of these variables can be determined by Terraform in several ways (in order of precedence):
-* taken from values passed on the command line through the `-var 'variable-name=value'` syntax
-* in a `.tfvars` file (specified on the command line or automatically loaded)
-* read from an Environment Variable called *TF_VAR_name-of-variable*
-* taken from the default value defined as part of the variable definition

 Execute these statements to set two environment variables -TF_VAR_compartment_id and TF_VAR_namespace - from which Terraform will read the values for some of its variables (*compartment_id* and *namespace*):
 ```
 export TF_VAR_compartment_id=$(oci iam compartment list | jq -r --arg display_name "lab-compartment" '.data | map(select(."name" == $display_name)) | .[0] | .id')